viswa-mohanty/cloud-formation/README.md

 # cloud-formation

 Reusable AWS CloudFormation templates demonstrating infrastructure-as-code patterns with security scoped in by design, not left as an afterthought.
+Three templates, three different resource-policy shapes, one consistent principle: access is explicit and minimal, never a wildcard default.

 ## AWS_PrivateEndpoint.yaml